huggingface/blog/patchtst.md

   - `dropout`: Dropout probability for all fully connected layers in the encoder.
   - `head_dropout`: Dropout probability used in the head of the model.
   - `pooling_type`: Pooling of the embedding. `"mean"`, `"max"` and `None` are supported.
-  - `channel_attention`: Activate channel attention block in the Transformer to allow channels to attend each other.
+  - `channel_attention`: Activate the channel attention block in the Transformer to allow channels to attend to each other.
-  - `scaling`: Whether to scale the input targets via "mean" scaler, "std" scaler or no scaler if `None`.
+  - `scaling`: Whether to scale the input targets via "mean" scaler, "std" scaler, or no scaler if `None`.
 If `True`, the scaler is set to `"mean"`.
   - `loss`: The loss function for the model corresponding to the `distribution_output` head.
-For parametric distributions it is the negative log likelihood (`"nll"`) and for point estimates it is the mean squared error `"mse"`.
+For parametric distributions it is the negative log-likelihood (`"nll"`) and for point estimates it is the mean squared error `"mse"`.
   - `pre_norm`: Normalization is applied before self-attention if pre_norm is set to `True`.
 Otherwise, normalization is applied after residual block.
   - `norm_type`: Normalization at each Transformer layer.
 Can be `"BatchNorm"` or `"LayerNorm"`.

 For full details on the parameters, we refer to the [documentation](https://huggingface.co/docs/transformers/main/en/model_doc/patchtst#transformers.PatchTSTConfig).

 ```python